COIN-L4D/L4D-intranet/README.md

 The military intranet used in the Real-Life L4D of the COIN 2015

 ## Install
 The server has been developped and tested with Python2.7.
-The compatibility with Python3 isn't guarentee.
+The compatibility with Python3 isn't guarenteed.

 Start by installing python and related tools:
 ```bash